What is That in Your Kombucha? (The Secret Lives of Bacteria & Yeast Living in Your Kombucha)

 There are probably other contributors to the kombucha process or microscopic organisms found in kombucha, but the above lists are the most common.
 Acetic acid, gluconic acid, and fructose are always present, in addition to slight amounts of sugars, possibly caffeine, and varying but small amounts of alcohol.

-I have grown to love the taste of kombucha, and now that I'm experimenting with 2nd ferments, the choices of flavors and health benefits from adding herbs are endless!
+I have grown to love the taste of kombucha, and now that I'm experimenting with 2nd ferments, the choices of flavors and health benefits from adding herbs and fruits are endless!
 I feel the health benefits far outweigh the small amounts of sugar, alcohol, and caffeine.
 But that is just me.
-Have you tried experimenting with kombucha?

 Hugs & Self-Reliance!